9 Majestic Waterfalls in Mexico To Visit (+ Map!)

 Similar to Agua Azul, the high mineral content of the water gives the pool a rich blue color.
 Although often compared Agua Azul, it is not as built up… yet.

 There is a path around the pool, which leads you behind the waterfall itself.
-There is a small cave behind the waterfall, which is about 20 meters in length.
+There is a small cave behind the waterfall, about 20 meters in length.

-There are also cabins where you can stay.
+There are also cabin here if you’d like to stay overnight.
 It’s in a good location for this as it is close to archaeological sites and other waterfalls in Mexico.

 Basaseachic Falls